 Lauren Kaori Gurleylauren.email@example.com

-Lauren Kaori Gurley a staff writer for Motherboard.
+Lauren Kaori Gurley a senior staff writer for Motherboard.

 Motherboard spoke to economists and historians about why fast food and retail workers around the country are suddenly quitting en masse.